 Bankruptcy Protection Lawyer

-When you read a press release regarding a business or individual filing for bankruptcy, it is common to hear the phrase "... has declared bankruptcy and is reorganizing under bankruptcy protection" or "... has filed for Chapter 7 bankruptcy protection".
+When you read a press release regarding a business or person filing for bankruptcy, it is common to see the phrase "... has declared bankruptcy and is reorganizing under bankruptcy protection" or "... has filed for Chapter 7 bankruptcy protection".
 The term Bankruptcy Protection is used because a bankruptcy filing in a court of law stops all collections activity and legal proceedings concerning debt and financial issues.
 All bankruptcy filings involving Chapter 7 and Chapter 13 will place an Automatic Stay on the bankruptcy estate.